-Primarily an outdoor specie, Argentine ants establish shallow nests under stones, boards, debris, or other items that prvide protection.
-Their nests can grow quite quite large, often numbering in the thousands.
+Primarily an outdoor specie, Argentine ants establish shallow nests under stones, boards, debris, or other items that provide protection.
+Their nests can grow quite large, often numbering in the thousands.
 They also establish subcolonies in suitable voids, under mulch, in walls, behind brick veneer, and in other suitable areas close to food and water

 Carpenter ants are wood-destroying insects that can cause significant damage to wooden structures over time.

-Carpenter ants escavate galleries in wood in which they lay their eggs and raise their young.
+Carpenter ants excavate galleries in wood in which they lay their eggs and raise their young.
 They prefer wood that has already been damaged by moisture and commonly infest moisture-prone areas like kitchens, bathrooms, sill plates, roof soffits, and attics.